-Anti-dumping duty is a tariff imposed on imports manufactured in overseas countries and that are priced below the fair market value of similar goods in the domestic market.
-The government imposes anti-dumping duty on foreign imports when it believes that the goods are being dumped in the domestic market.
+Anti-dumping duty is a tariff imposed on imports manufactured in foreign countries that are priced below the fair market value of similar goods in the domestic market.
+The government imposes anti-dumping duty on foreign imports when it believes that the goods are being “dumped” – through the low pricing – in the domestic market.
 Anti-dumping duty is imposed to protect local businesses and markets from unfair competition by foreign imports.

 The duty is priced in an amount that equals the difference between the normal costs of the products in the importing country and the market value of similar goods in the exporting country or other countries that produce similar products.
 The anti-dumping duty can be anywhere from 0% up to 550% of the invoice value of the goods.

 Role of the WTO in Regulating Anti-Dumping Measures

 The World Trade Organization (WTO) plays a critical role in the regulation of anti-dumping measures.
 As an international organization, the WTO does not regulate firms accused of engaging in dumping activities, but it possesses the power to regulate how governments react to dumping activities in their territories.

 Some government sometimes react harshly to foreign companies engaging in dumping activities by introducing punitive anti-dumping duties on foreign imports, and the WTO may come in to determine if the actions are genuine, or if they go against the WTO free-market principle.

 According to the WTO Anti-Dumping Agreement, dumping is legal unless it threatens to cause material injury in the importing country domestic market.
 Also, the organization prohibits dumping when the action causes material retardation in the domestic market.